decentralized-identity/veramo/docs/QuickStart.md

 Let's create `index.ts` file, where we will import configured `Core` and add our business logic

-We will use `core.identityManager` to use existing identity, or create a new one
+We will use [identityManager](api/daf-core.identitymanager.md) to use existing identity, or create a new one

 ```typescript
 import { AbstractIdentity, EventTypes, Message } from 'daf-core'